-Endoscopic surgery is an excellent choice for eligible candidates because it dramatically reduces the amount of healing time needed after your procedure.
-Surgery is usually performed under light IV sedation and lasts about an hour.
-This surgical technique also limits postoperative swelling and bruising, so most patients don’t experience noticeable discomfort after having an endoscopic brow lift.
+Endoscopic brow lift surgery is an excellent choice for eligible candidates because it dramatically reduces the amount of healing time needed after your procedure.
+Endoscopic brow lift surgery is usually performed under light IV sedation and lasts about an hour.
+This surgical technique also limits postoperative swelling and bruising, so most patients don’t experience noticeable discomfort during endoscopic brow lift recovery.
 Endoscopic brow lift surgery can be performed under local anesthesia.

 What is Brow Lift Recovery Like?